gflohr/Parse-Kayak/lib/Parse/Kalex.md

 the right-hand side.
 The action consists of arbitrary Perl code.
 The match text and possibly captured sub matches are available as Perl variables.

+Most of this manual assumes that you create a scanner as a standalone Perl script `lex.yy.pl` from a scanner description `NAME.l`.
+All variables and functions in the generated scanner belong to the `main`.
+This default type of scanners is really best suited for one-shot solutions and quick experiments with kalex.

+For any serious application you will rather create an object-oriented, reentrant scanner.
+If you already have experience with `lex`, `flex` or similar scanner generators for other languages, you should probably read the section [Reentrant Scanners](#reentrant-scanners) first.
+For learning the general concepts behind scanner generators, using the default mode is probably simpler.

 # EXAMPLES